 One of the most well-known causes of low water pressure in houses is a clogged pipe.
 If you already checked under your drain and didn’t see anything, this is a sign the blockage is deeper down in the sewer line.
 Clogs in sewer pipes can be caused by small to large obstructions that are inhibiting the flow of waste materials and water.

-We highly recommended you let a licensed plumber locate where your blockage lies in your sewer pipes.
+We highly recommended you let our team of licensed plumbers in Fairfax, VA perform an inspection and determine where the blockage is in your sewer pipes.
 This way, you don’t have to take apart, reassemble, and potentially cross-contaminate different areas of the plumbing system.
 We also wouldn’t want you to pour corrosive chemicals in the pipes you’ll be drinking out of.

 Partially Closed Water Meter Valve